-Existing drain tiles will be identified and located before construction as much as is reasonably possible based primarily on consultation with the landowner.
-During and after construction operations, any existing drain tiles within the area of disturbance will be checked for damage, and damaged drain tiles will be repaired or replaced as specified in landowner lease agreements.
-Drain tiles must meet or exceed the AASHTO M-252 specifications.
+Existing drain tiles will be identified and located before construction as much as is reasonably possible based primarily on consultation with the landowners.
+During and after construction operations, any existing drain tiles within the LOD will be checked for damage, and damaged drain tiles will be repaired or replaced as specified in landowner lease agreements.
+Drain tiles must meet or exceed the American Association of State Highway and Transportation Officials (AASHTO) M-252 specifications.
 Repair of subsurface drain tiles should be consistent with the NYSAGM's details for "Repair of Severed Tile Line."
-Riverside Solar Project will coordinate with the landowner to continue to monitor drain tiles post-construction to ensure repairs are properly functioning.
-The Drainage Remediation Plan, provided as Appendix 15-4 of the Section 94-c Application, will be adhered to and will include a detailed description of identification of surface and subsurface drainage features, the likelihood of impacts, as well as anticipated repair methods.
+Brookside Solar, LLC will coordinate with the landowners to continue to monitor drain tiles post-construction to ensure repairs are properly functioning.
+The Drainage Remediation Plan, provided as Appendix 15-4 of the Section

-3.0 AGM Guidelines
+94-c Application, will be adhered to and will include a detailed description of identification of surface and subsurface drainage features, the likelihood of impacts, as well as anticipated repair methods.

-The NYSAGM Guidelines have been included in Attachment A to this document.
-Riverside Solar Project will comply with the Guidelines, to the maximum extent practicable and will contact AGM and DPS to discuss alternatives where compliance is impracticable.
-Riverside Solar Project will hire an EM familiar with agricultural practices to oversee construction and restoration work on agricultural land.
-The EM will coordinate with the AGM Division of Land and Water Resources as necessary so the Guidelines are being met to the maximum extent practicable.
-The EM will contact the AGM Division of Land and Water Resources if a farm resource concern, management matter pertinent to the agricultural operation, and/or site-specific implementation conditions cannot be resolved.
-Riverside Solar Project intends to comply with the Guidelines for construction, restoration, monitoring and remediation, and decommissioning.
+3.0 NYSAGM Guidelines

-Some of the Guidelines are detailed below.
+The NYSAGM Guidelines have been included in Attachment A. Brookside Solar, LLC will comply with the NYSAGM Guidelines to the maximum extent practicable and will contact NYSAGM and the New York State Office of Renewable Energy Siting (ORES) to discuss alternatives where compliance is impracticable.
+Brookside Solar, LLC will hire an EM familiar with agricultural practices to oversee construction and restoration work on agricultural land.
+The EM will coordinate with the NYSAGM Division of Land and Water Resources as necessary to ensure the NYSAGM Guidelines are being met to the maximum extent practicable.
+The EM will contact the NYSAGM Division of Land and Water Resources if a farm resource concern, management matter pertinent to the agricultural operation, and/or a site-specific implementation condition cannot be resolved.
+Brookside Solar, LLC intends to comply with the NYSAGM Guidelines for construction, restoration, monitoring and remediation, and decommissioning.
+Some of the guidelines are detailed below.